LQRS: Learned Query Re-optimization Framework for Spark SQL: Decision Model

 \subsubsection{Masked Output}

 To prevent invalid actions such as swapping nonexistent nodes, we apply masking to the actor's output.
 For a workload with at most $n$ tables, the dimension of the actor's output is given by:

-for switching on/off CBO, $n-1$ possible leads (if we only consider lead a single table each time), $C_n^2$ possible swaps (each concrete action instance is treated as a distinct action, e.g., $\text{swap}(4,7)$), $n$ possible tables to broadcast, and 1 no-op.
+for 2 \textit{init} actions, $n-1$ possible \textit{lead} actions(if we only consider lead a single table each time), $C_n^2$ possible \textit{swap} actions (each concrete action instance is treated as a distinct action, e.g., $\text{swap}(4,7)$), $n$ possible \textit{broadcast} actions, and 1 \textit{no-op} action.
 For example, when processing a partially executed plan with 3 leaf nodes, we create a binary mask as follows:

 However, to achieve smoother policy convergence, we implemented a curriculum learning framework that requires masking out additional actions at different training stages.
-Initially, the model is only allowed to choose whether to enable or disable CBO, focusing on a simple binary decision task.
+Initially, the model is only allowed to choose the plan initialization strategy, focusing on a simple binary decision task.
 During the mid-training phase, we progressively lift the masking on runtime plan adjustment actions; as these decisions are based on actual runtime statistics, they are generally easier for the model to learn.
 In the final training stage, all restrictions are removed except for masking invalid actions, allowing the model to explore the full action space and refine its decision-making capabilities.
+The final action probabilities are calculated by normalizing the masked output: